 Archive/ distribution :

-The artist group Étalage worked with Colette (the artist) to recreate her signature immersive environment at the Sunview Luncheonette.
-The Luncheonette is an old 1950’s diner frozen in time since it closed in the late 2000’s and is presently used as a (semi) private social club.
-The diner was completely transformed or “Colettesized” through the use of pink silks and other fabrics.
-A special lighting installation was made that produced a very dim back-light from behind the many layers of fabric.
-Additionally, a scale model of the Luncheonette made entirely of plexi-glass was displayed simultaneously at the luncheonette.
+The artist group Et al.* worked with Colette Lumière (a.k.a.
+Colette Justine) to recreate her signature immersive environment at the Sunview Luncheonette.
+The Luncheonette is an old 1950’s diner frozen in time since it closed in the late 2000’s and is presently used as a project space.
+The diner is completely transformed or “Colettesized” through the use of pink silks and other fabrics.
+A special lighting installation is made that produces a very dim back- light from behind the many layers of fabric that emphasizes the materiality and layered nature of the work.

-The Bradley Eros VHS archive (or Velvet Hermetic System)is a collection of over 600 VHS tapes collected by Mr. Eros, a New York City experimental filmmaker.
-Most of the titles are from an earlier underground culture.
+The Bradley Eros VHS archive (or the Velvet Hermetic System) is a collection of over 600 VHS tapes collected by Mr. Eros, a New York City experimental filmmaker.
+The archive is currently on long-term loan to the Sunview, a project space in Brooklyn.
+Most of the titles in the collection are from an underground culture of the 1980’s and 1990’s.
 While some tapes were obtained from various movie distribution houses, others are dubs and bootlegs.

 As the collapse of the downtown movie houses gave rise to the suburban home theater, now in the 21st century the activity of movie viewing has moved online.
 With the personal computer attention moves at the speed of clicks.
 Rarities are decidedly more accessible.
 The immediacy of Youtube, Karagarga and UbuWeb have disappeared embodied searching.
 The archive contains a holy grail of weirdness and subversive art collected while Eros lived in Chinatown and the East Village in the 80s and Williamsburg during the 90s.

-For this project I was asked to make an intervention covering the entire space of the gallery as part of a group show.
+For this project an intervention is made to engage with the entire exhibition space as part of a group show.
 An overarching theme in the show is that of transporting thought and intelligence across space and time.
-In considering technology and the spirit world I opted for an embodiment of light through a theatrical mise-en-scène examining the range of color temperatures seen in consumer lighting technologies (from warm “white” to daylight etc.) -- but instead of using different technologies (such as L.E.D. or C.F.L.’s) colored pigment is applied to standard incandescent light bulbs.
-A theatrical dimming system is used to make the room slowly changes from whiteish-blue to light-amber and back over the course of several hours.
+In considering technology and the spirit world a choice is made for an embodiment of light through a theatrical mise-en-scène examining the range of color temperatures seen in consumer lighting technologies (from warm “white” to “daylight” etc.) - but instead of using different technologies (such as L.E.D. or C.F.L.’s) colored pigment is applied to standard incandescent light bulbs.
+A theatrical dimming system is used to make the room slowly changes from whitish-blue to light-amber and back over the course of several hours.
 This results in a chromatic shift in the gallery that is only perceived by the viewer if they stay in the room for a significant amount of time.

-This work consists of three parts: First, a video loop documenting the artist stealing light bulbs in the streets of Paris and turning off the lights in Parisian métro.
-Second, another video loop showing the visible parts of the lighting circuit in the artist’s studio in action.
-Third: a sculpture made of standard modular lighting parts and light bulbs gathered, bought, or stolen from diverse locales such as the flea market , the Centre Pompidou, Galerie la Vitrine, le Centre d’Art Maubuisson, various rendez-vous via LeBonCoin.fr, S.B.F.
+This work consists of two parts: First, a video loop documenting the artist stealing light bulbs in the streets of Paris, turning off the lights in Parisian métro, activating the visible parts of a circuit in the artist’s studio, and the artist installing (in a clandestine manner) hand painted light bulbs in a European art institution.
+Second: a sculpture made of standard modular lighting parts and light bulbs gathered, bought, or stolen from diverse locales such as the flea market , the Centre Pompidou, Galerie la Vitrine, le Centre d’Art Maubuisson, various rendez-vous via LeBonCoin.fr, S.B.F.
 Electricité, etc.

 Video can be viewed via this web page: